How To Organize a Closet

 Purge and Sort Clothing by Category

-In order to organize your closet effectively, it's best to go through your belongings category by category, and get rid of anything you no longer like or wear.
+In order to organize your closet effectively and manage to get to a full closet makeover, it's best to go through your belongings category by category, and get rid of anything you no longer like or wear.
 This helps you see what pieces you have in your wardrobe, and make room for new pieces to add to your collection.

 Holding on to old shirts and blouses for sentimental reasons is common, but it’s best to limit those items to a small number.
 For most pieces, the general rule of thumb is that if you haven't worn a shirt or blouse in over a year, it's probably not an important piece of your wardrobe.